-Adapting Cormac McCarthy's novel (apparently faithfully), the Coens find common ground between their first film and their best, Fargo, by placing a thoughtful, world-weary sheriff (Jones) in the middle of a clutch of ne'er-do-wells killing each other over a bag of money.
-In this case, though, while the usual Coen wiseguy dialogue fills much of the movie, Fargo's jokier tone is abandoned for a lean, mean, and relentlessly suspenseful approach.
+Adapting Cormac McCarthy's novel, the Coens find common ground between their first film and their best, Fargo, by placing a thoughtful, world-weary sheriff (Jones) in the middle of a clutch of ne'er-do-wells killing each other over a bag of money.
+In this case, though, while the Coens' typical smartass dialogue fills much of the movie, they abandon Fargo's jokier tone for a lean, mean, relentlessly suspenseful approach.

-However, while I won't argue that for much of its two-hour running time, this is one super tense nail-biter of a thriller, I'm not ready to jump on the bandwagon and hail this as an "instant classic".
+However, while I won't argue that for much of its two hour running time, this is a super tense nail-biter, I'm not ready to jump on the bandwagon and hail this as an "instant classic".
 (Of course it took me two or three viewings of Fargo before I really understood its message, and it's since become one of my all-time favorite movies.)
-Without giving much away, the tension-filled storyline takes a typical Coenesque left turn in the final act, and No Country ends somewhat abruptly.
+Without giving much away, the story takes a typical Coenesque left turn in the final act, and No Country ends somewhat abruptly.